Disciplinary & Appeal Procedure

 -Any other action, which in the opinion of the Club Officers may bring the sport or Cringleford Tennis Club into disrepute, or which left unpunished, may result in the detriment of the Club or its members.

-“Gross Misconduct” is action of such seriousness that the Elected Officers will require the immediate expulsion of the offender from the association.
+“Gross Misconduct” is action of such seriousness that the Elected Officers will require the immediate expulsion of the offender from the Club.
 The Elected Officers may by means of an executive decision summarily expel such an offender without invoking a disciplinary hearing.
 The expelled member will have the right to a disciplinary hearing as soon as this can be arranged but will remain expelled until and unless such a hearing overturns the executive decision.
 Examples of gross misconduct are:-

 -Physical violence of assault towards other persons at a Club event or related activity, including serious threatening, intimidating or forceful behaviour